Kolmogorov's dissipation number and determining wavenumber for dyadic models: Analogue of Kolmogorov's turbulence theory

 \begin{Conjecture}(Kolmogorov's predictions)\\ (i) There exists a critical wavenumber $\kappa_{\mathrm d}\sim (\varepsilon \nu^{-3})^{\frac14}$ for the 3D flow such that only the low frequency part below $\kappa_{\mathrm d}$ is essential to describe the flow.\\ (ii) The energy density spectrum has the form

-for wavenumber $k$ below $\kappa_{\mathrm d}$ and in the viscosity limit $\nu\to 0$. \end{Conjecture} The critical wavenumber $\kappa_{\mathrm d}$ is often referred as Kolmogorov's dissipation wavenumber, which separates the inertial range and dissipation range.
+for wavenumber $\kappa$ below $\kappa_{\mathrm d}$ and in the viscosity limit $\nu\to 0$. \end{Conjecture} The critical wavenumber $\kappa_{\mathrm d}$ is often referred as Kolmogorov's dissipation wavenumber, which separates the inertial range and dissipation range.
 Kolmogorov's work was attained by using statistical tools and scaling analysis.
 Part (i) says that the linear term $\nu\Delta u$ dominates the nonlinear effect above $\kappa_{\mathrm d}$.
 Part (ii) gives a quantitative description of the distribution of energy in frequency domain in the inertial range.
-There are enormous experimental support for the predictions.
-Only until recent, the first author and collaborators \cite{CD-Kol, CDK} gave the first rigorous mathematical justification of part (i) in the average sense.
+There is enormous experimental support for the predictions.
+Only recently, the first author and collaborators \cite{CD-Kol, CDK} have given the first rigorous mathematical justification of part (i) in the average sense.

 Kolmogorov's phenomenological theory for hydrodynamics was derived under the assumption of homogeneity, isotropy and self-similarity on the flow.
 However, experiments suggest that a fully developed turbulent flow may be spatially and temporally inhomogeneous, which is termed as the intermittent nature.
 In a general principle, intermittency is characterized as a deviation from Kolmogorov's predictions.